 Depreciation is computed using the straight-line method based on economic lives or a regulatory-mandated recovery period.
-Transition and system restoration property is being amortized over the expected life of the transition and system restoration bonds (12 to 14 years), based on estimated revenue from transition or system restoration charges, interest accruals and other expenses.
+Transition and system restoration property is being amortized over the expected life of the Securitization Bonds (12 to 14 years), based on estimated revenue from transition or system restoration charges, interest accruals and other expenses.
 Other amortization expense includes amortization of regulatory assets and other intangibles.